 Published By Janet Gershen-Siegel at January 11, 2018

-How do you go about building a company Facebook page the right way, from the start?
+How do you go about building a company Facebook page for your small business the right way, from the start?
 How do you get people to like it, without feeling out of your depth?

 You may have been in business for a few years or months or days, or even several.
 Nevertheless, for whatever reason, your small business is not on Facebook yet.
 It could be that you’ve been busy.
 Or perhaps you, specifically, can’t stand Facebook and you don’t truly want to invest any time there.
 Or you think you have to hire a person to supervise it, and it’s just not in the budget.
-And if you have to specifically oversee it, it can feel a lot like an additional chore is being loaded onto you.
+And if you have to specifically oversee it, it can feel a lot like the loading of an additional chore on you.

 One thing with respect to Facebook is that it has come to be so widespread that it is more or less what the old Yellow Pages used to be.
 It is the place where customers get plumbing service recommendations, make restaurant reservations, get soft drink coupons, and check out blog posts from businesses.
 It is also the place where customers consume a ton of promotional copy each day.